Parvejprv/weather-app/README.md

 ### Note:- You can get the weather data on the weather dashboard with the help of api.

 ## Overview
-This is a ReactJS weather app that allows users to search for and display current weather conditions for a given location and included 5 days weather forecast.
+This is a React JS weather app that allows users to search for and display current weather conditions for a given location and included 5 days weather forecast.

 ![weather-app 1](https://github.com/user-attachments/assets/79c089ca-0ce6-48d1-880d-5335cd4d5588)